RiasKlein/DRSS/README.md

 System Component | Status | Comment
 --- | --- | ---
-User Interface | Not implemented |
+User Interface | In development |
-Login | Not implemented |
+Login | In development |
-Web Scraper | May be removed | Not as useful as PDF sources Data Processing | In development | Currently considering 2 input formats Query Processing | Not implemented |
+Web Scraper | Status Unknown | Not as useful as PDF sources Data Processing | In development | Currently considering 2 input formats Query Processing | Not implemented |
-Database | Not implemented |
+Database | In development |

 ### Standard Procedures
 * No pushing to master (applies most of the time)